-The key partners own and protect about a third of the land within the park boundary, preserving historic resources, maintaining open space, and protecting unique natural resources.
+The key partners are those named in the 2002 law establishing Cedar Creek & Belle Grove NHP.
+The NPS and its key partners own and protect about a third of the land within the park boundary, preserving historic resources, maintaining open space, and protecting unique natural resources.

 Belle Grove, Inc.

-Belle Grove, Inc. manages Belle Grove Plantation through a co-stewardship agreement with the National Trust for Historic Preservation and owns more than 100 acres within the park, including Harmony Hall.
+Belle Grove, Inc. manages Belle Grove Plantation through a co-stewardship agreement with the National Trust for Historic Preservation and owns more than 100 acres within the park, including Fort Bowman (Harmony Hall).

 Cedar Creek Battlefield Foundation